apollographql/apollo-client/docs/source/apollo-client/network.md

 <h3 id="NetworkInterface">interface NetworkInterface</h3>

-This is an interface that an object should implement so that it can be used by the Apollo Client to make queries.
+This is the interface that an object should implement so that it can be used by the Apollo Client to make queries.

 - `query(request: GraphQLRequest): Promise<GraphQLResult>` This function on your network interface is pretty self-explanatory - it takes a GraphQL request object, and should return a promise for a GraphQL result.
 The promise should be rejected in the case of a network error.